ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

-It is common in Instant Messaging systems to reference external content via URI that will be processed automatically, either to store bulky content (ex: videos, images, recorded sounds) outside the the messaging infrastructure, or to access a specific service URI, for example, a media forwarding service for conferencing.
+It is common in Instant Messaging systems to reference external content via URI that will be processed automatically, either to store bulky content (ex: videos, images, recorded sounds) outside the messaging infrastructure, or to access a specific service URI, for example, a media forwarding service for conferencing.